MicrosoftDocs/visualstudio-docs/docs/data-tools/hierarchical-update.md

      [!code-csharp[VSProDataOrcasHierarchicalUpdate#2](../data-tools/codesnippet/CSharp/hierarchical-update_2.cs)]

 ## TableAdapterManager reference

 By default, a `TableAdapterManager` class is generated when you create a dataset that contains related tables.
 To prevent the class from being generated, change the value of the `Hierarchical Update` property of the dataset to false.
-When you drag a table that has a relation onto the design surface of a Windows Form or WPF page, **Visual Studio** declares a member variable of the class.
+When you drag a table that has a relation onto the design surface of a Windows Form or WPF page, Visual Studio declares a member variable of the class.
 If you don't use databinding, you have to manually declare the variable.

 The `TableAdapterManager` class is not part of the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)].
-Therefore, you cannot look it up in the documentation.
+Therefore, you can't look it up in the documentation.
 It is created at design time as part of the dataset creation process.

 The following are the frequently used methods and properties of the `TableAdapterManager` class:

 |Member|Description|
 |------------|-----------------|